Terrorism in Sudan

 Terrorism in Sudan has occurred in Sudan since the recent war.
 The Sudanese government, however, persists in fighting against terrorism in the country.

 Sudan has made progress in shutting down terrorism inside its borders.
 Sudan’s terrorist connection is not new and the country has been on the United States list of state sponsors of terrorism since August 1993 and was taken off in 2020.
 Sudan has been under diplomatic sanctions by the United Nations since 1996.

 Sudan is in a strategic position to export its Islamic revolution because of its borders with both Egypt and Libya and with six African countries, including Ethiopia, which has a large and impoverished Muslim population.

 Terrorism was introduced to Sudan in the early 1990s when Osama Bin Ladin and his followers came to the country and built a training camp infrastructure as well as setting up a business and finance network.

 Terrorist groups in Sudan

-Sudan People's Liberation Army (SPLA) has been accused by Africa Watch of using terrorist methods in their fight for autonomy.
+Various organizations, including Amnesty International and The European Sudanese Public Affairs Council, have accused the Sudan People's Liberation Army (SPLA)of using terrorist methods.
 In 2001, the SPLA attacked civilian oil targets, killing a significant number of civilians and aid workers, as well selling rockets to civilians.

+In 2026, the United States designated the Sudanese Muslim Brotherhood as "a Specially Designated Global Terrorist and intends to designate the group as a Foreign Terrorist Organization."
+At the same time, the U.S. Department of the Treasury added the Al-Bara' ibn Malik Battalion to its Specially Designated Nationals list for counter terrorism.
+Both these groups strong align and overlap with the Sudanese Armed Forces; reports indicated that the great majority of soldiers in the army belong to the Muslim Brotherhood.
+Accordingly, the U.S. Treastury sanctioned the leader of the Sudanese Armed Forces, Abdel Fattah al-Burhan, for his role "Destabilizing Sudan and Undermining the Goal of a Democratic Transition."